-Some programs require nursing students to have the following information current and uploaded into American DataBank (AKA "Complio") prior to entering clinical courses based on site requirements.
-For more information regarding documents please contact your Academic Advisor.
+Some programs require students to upload the following documentation into American DataBank (AKA "Complio") prior to entering clinical courses.
+This documentation must remain current throughout the students clinical courses.
+For more information regarding these requirements please contact the Office of Field Experience.

-- Background clearance

-- Proof of negative drug screen

-- Proof of student professional malpractice insurance

-- Current professional liability insurance

-- Current personal health insurance

-- CPR Certification for healthcare providers by American Heart Association

-- Proof of a negative Tuberculosis (TB) skin test or appropriate treatment

-- Proof of two doses of Measles/Mumps/Rubella (MMR) or titer

-- Proof of Tetanus/Diphtheria./Pertussis (Tdap) immunization within the last 10 years

-- Proof of Varicella immunization or titer

-- Proof of Hepatitis vaccine series or titer

-- Proof of annual influenza vaccine

-- Additional laboratory tests, immunizations and/or documentation may be required for clinical experiences.
+- Background clearance - Proof of negative drug screen - Proof of student professional malpractice insurance - Current personal health insurance - CPR Certification for healthcare providers by American Heart Association - Proof of a negative Tuberculosis (TB) skin test or appropriate treatment - Proof of two doses of Measles/Mumps/Rubella (MMR) or titer - Proof of Tetanus/Diphtheria/Pertussis (Tdap) immunization within the last 10 years - Proof of Varicella immunization or titer - Proof of Hepatitis vaccine series or titer - Proof of annual influenza vaccine - Additional laboratory tests, immunizations and/or documentation may be required for clinical experiences.